 - Select the records of your choice!
 They are organized by type: censuses, immigration and naturalization, military, probate/court, and others.

-Going through these image-only collections can admittedly be quite time consuming, as it requires going page-by-page through large books.
+Going through these image-only record collections can admittedly be quite time consuming, as it requires going page-by-page through large books.
 It can also often require already having a general idea of when an event occurred, or where a person was living.
 But keep an eye out for time-saving helps.
 Some records have an alphabetical or chronological index within the first few pages of the collection, created by the clerk who put the book together.
 Though not yet searchable by computer, you can quickly scan it yourself for the name of the ancestor in question.

 As with most things in life, the greatest rewards come as a result of hard work and persistence.
 Give records like this a try – you just might solve a decades-long family mystery!

 We at Legacy Tree Genealogists are pros (literally) at tearing walls down, brick by brick.
 We also understand that many of our friends and clients don’t have the time or resources to devote to these most difficult of problems.
 That’s why we’re here!
 If you’re stuck behind a seemingly insurmountable stone wall, let us give it a try.
-Contact us today to speak with a project manager in a free consultation and tell us about your goals.
+Contact us today to speak with a project manager in a free quote and tell us about your goals.